Tim-Liam-Hill/Acid/README.md

 In any case, the idea was to have fun and work on something interesting.
 I enjoy programming language design and concepts surrounding it.
 Plus its an excuse to program, which I haven't done in a while.

 What is also cool is the mix of paradigms because you are using 2 stacks as opposed to variables.
-Granted, not quite a Turing machine since there are a lot of nice to have higher level features, but there are some things/algorithms that would force you to approach it more like a turing machine than a regular programming language (give example, is there even one??).
+Granted, not quite a Turing machine since there are a lot of nice to have higher level features, but there are some things/algorithms that would force you to approach it more like a turing machine than a regular programming language (give example, is there even one, it seems like the checking of palindromes is an example.).

-Didn't want to use ANTLR or other tools, wanted to get this from ground up myself
+Didn't want to use ANTLR or other tools, wanted to get this from ground up myself (and as a result have developed some tools).

 TODO: get micsie to make a logo
-TODO: *Can you use return outside of a function?*
+TODO: *~~Can you use return outside of a function?~~  No (at least, you shouldn't be able to, need to test this)

 TODO: less than 500 lines of code